lifelib-dev/lifelib/makedocs/source/about_lifelib.rst

 lifelib models are built using `modelx`_.
 Below is a non-exaustive list of the advantages of using modelx:

-* Readable formulas
+* Models run fast!
-* Multidimensional data structure
+* Formulas are easy to read
-* Instant evaluation
+* Easy to trace formula dependency and errors
-* Dependency tracking
+* Formulas are instantly evaluated
-* Reusable code
+* Pandas and Numpy can be utilized
-* Object oriented models
+* Object-oriented
-* Interface with Excel/Pandas
+* Input from Excel and CSV files
-* Version control
+* Documents can be integrated
-* Documentation integration
+* Models are saved in text files

 Consequently, you can expect following benefits from model development and governance perspectives: